Enable releases and versions

 4. In your JQL query, you can use the FixVersion operator to search for issues in a specific version. e.g. FixVersion = 1.1

-2. Select a version from the list.
+1. Select Releases from the project sidebar, then select a version from the list.

 Monitor the progress of your versions